Applications for the 2024-2025 academic year will be accepted from September 1, 2023 through April 7, 2024. Click here to create an account and apply.

 Applicants should have one of the following three qualifications:

-- An undergraduate degree in a field relevant to Health IT from an accredited college or university and 1 year of experience in a field relevant to Health IT, plus the GRE in the past 3 years.
+An undergraduate degree in a field relevant to Health IT from an accredited college or university and 1 year of experience in a field relevant to Health IT.
 While experience in health IT itself is a higher priority, consideration will be given to experience in IT or related fields, other than health.

-All applicants must provide official transcripts, a statement of purpose, 2 letters of recommendation and a CV.
-These, and any other supporting documents should be sent to the Office of Graduate Student Affairs, 1830 East Monument Street, Ste.
-2-107, Baltimore, MD 21287.
+Using the online application portal, applicants must provide official transcripts, a statement of purpose, 2 letters of recommendation and a CV.

 Students matriculated at Johns Hopkins must apply for the Post Baccalaureate Certificate no later than two terms prior to their expected Post Baccalaureate Certificate completion date.

 Johns Hopkins faculty, staff, and non-degree-seeking students may apply at any time through the School of Medicine.

 Online students are charged per credit and pay at the time of course registration.
 Information for financial aid can be found here.